This is the most commonly asked question and since therapy is not a “one size fits all” experience, the investment will look different for everyone.

 Yes and YES!!
 At the minimum, it is beneficial for you to think, process and practice what we talked about in session.

-I often provide homework for folks that could benefit from enrichment.
+We often provide homework for folks that could benefit from enrichment.
 Every individual and relationship is unique, so that homework will reflect that.
 I’ve been known to suggest things like: watching a specific Parks & Rec episode, providing prompts or questions for specific conversation, making out with your partner, listening to podcasts, and reading articles or a book.

 ◊ You are fed up with your current situation and CURIOUS about doing something different (you can totally be scared and have no clue what to do)